This post may contain affiliate links. Please read my privacy policy.

 - Pour marinade into a gallon-sized Ziploc bag.

-- Remove chicken from fridge
+- Remove chicken from the fridge

 - Preheat oven to 350°, and spray grill grates with cooking spray